Archduchess Dolores of Austria

-Archduchess Dolores of Austria Dolores Erzherzogin von Österreich-Toskana;(5 May 1891 – 10 April 1974) was a daughter of Archduke Leopold Salvator of Austria.
+Archduchess Dolores of Austria (Dolores Erzherzogin von Österreich-Toskana; 5 May 1891 – 10 April 1974) was a daughter of Archduke Leopold Salvator of Austria.
 She was member of the Tuscan branch of the Imperial House of Habsburg-Lorraine, an Archduchess of Austria and Princess of Tuscany by birth.
 After the dissolution of Austria-Hungary, she lived under reduced circumstances with her family in Spain, Austria, and Italy.
 She died unmarried.

 Early life

-Archduchess Dolores was born in Lemberg, Austria-Hungary, the eldest child of Archduke Leopold Salvator of Austria (1863–1931) and of his wife Blanca de Borbón y de Borbón-Parma (1868–1949).
+Archduchess Dolores was born in Lemberg, Austria-Hungary, the eldest child of Archduke Leopold Salvator of Austria (1863–1931) and of his wife Princess Blanca of Bourbon (1868–1949).
 Her mother was the eldest daughter of Carlos, Duke of Madrid, Carlist claimant to the throne of Spain.
 Dolores was given the baptismal names Maria de los Dolores Beatrix Carolina Blanca Leopoldina von Habsburg-Lothringen.

 Archduchess Dolores grew up in the last period of the Austrian-Hungarian Empire.
 She was educated in splendor.
 Her father, who had followed a career in the Austro-Hungarian Army, was also an inventor with a number of military patents under his name.
 Her mother was the domineering force in the family.
 Theirs was a multi-cultural household.
 Dolores's paternal ancestors had reigned in Austria, Tuscany and the Kingdom of the Two Sicilies.
 Her mother's family had reigned in Spain, Parma and France.

 Archduchess Dolores was educated with her sisters Immaculata and Margaretha.
 The three sisters, very close in age, were artistically inclined.
 Dolores was particularity skillful at drawing.
 Her education emphasised languages, and in addition to her native German, she learned French, Spanish, Hungarian and Italian.
 The family was wealthy.
 They owned the Palais Toskana in Vienna and Schloss Wilhelminenberg as their country estate.
 Vacations were spent in Italy where Infanta Blanca owned a rural property near Viareggio.
 During World War I, Archduchess Dolores's father and two eldest brothers fought with the Austro-Hungarian army.